thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 Jokes aside, Windows ME is not *exactly* the same as Windows Vista, and there are a bewildering number of alternatives for the consumer of Operating Systems in 2071.
-Like commlinks, it is assumed that characters will be savvy shoppers and purchase the more expensive versions of Operating Systems which are *better* rather than the ones which are merely slight NERPS modifications on existing technology.
+Like Commlinks, it is assumed that characters will be savvy shoppers and purchase the more expensive versions of Operating Systems which are *better* rather than the ones which are merely slight NERPS modifications on existing technology.

 An Operating System affects an entire network, but it still is designed to be run on a specific network hub.
-Transferring an OS to a different commlink is doable, but degrades performance (reduce ratings of System and Firewall by 2 until someone makes a Logic + Software (12, 8 hours) test to reoptimize it for the new system).
+Transferring an OS to a different Commlink is doable, but degrades performance (reduce ratings of System and Firewall by 2 until someone makes a Logic + Software (12, 8 hours) test to reoptimize it for the new system).